crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 * We need to extract the Image Pixel Data from Column 31 for each instance(row).
 * Image pixel data range is [0,255].
 We need to divide each value by 255 to get the values in [0,1]
 * We need to have the pixel data in a (9216,1) column vector (array format) - to match to the network input layer
-* We need to have multiple above arrays corresponding to various instances in an array **Training Data - Output**
+* We need to have multiple above arrays corresponding to various instances in an array   return **Training Data - Output**
 * We need to extract the 30 coordinates for the 15 keypoints from Column 1-30 for each instance(row).
 * Coordinate values are in the range[0,95].